So you wanna learn about the Paleo Diet, eh?

 - Easy Paleo recipes for beginners to get you started

-But you need to do it right.
-You need to have the right mindset, you need to focus on the right foods, and structure your environment so that you’re not tempted to backslide and abandon the Diet after a few days.
+You need to have the right mindset, you need to focus on the right foods, and you need to structure your environment so that you’re not tempted to backslide and abandon the Paleo Diet after a few days.

 Ready?
 LET’S GOOOOOOO!